 Conclusion

-In summary, capital goods jobs offer a range of salaries depending on specific roles, industries, and geographic locations.
+In general, capital goods jobs pay a wide spectrum of wages based on occupations, industries and geographic location.

-Understanding these variations can help job seekers and career changers make informed decisions about pursuing a job in the capital goods industry.
+Understanding these differences can help job hunters and career-switchers make better decisions about whether to pursue a job in capital goods industry.